You can track waste time for work and quality items.

 |Define waste categories||

-Use any of the predefined categories from the Waste category list, or create new categories.
-For details, see Set up lists.
+Use any of the predefined categories from the Waste Category list, or create new categories.
+For details, see Lists.

 The categories are further specified in business rules, and help identify where the item time is wasted.

 An item is associated with the None category when the item's phase is not associated with any of the waste categories specified in the business rule.